|← Browse more entries

 This is also why anyone who has a medium or deep skin tone is so often mistyped.
 These people just don’t look that bad in their worst colors because of this effect!
 Anyone with medium or deep skin is going to look alright in pretty much everything when you compare them to someone who’s extremely light and wearing their worst colors.
 But this doesn’t mean that we don’t all have our best and worst colors all the same!

-NataluchiClub member(2 months ago) (Reply)
+NataluchiClub member(4 years ago) (Reply)

 Thank you so much for your dedication and work Merriam!
 Could you show some visuals next time? :)

-suzysmoonClub member(2 months ago) (Reply)
+suzysmoonClub member(4 years ago) (Reply)

 Thank you for this article!
 It explained a lot, I noticed that I can get away with brighter colors in the summer.
 The same colors would be too much in the winter time.